The 6 reasons for bee extinction

-Our world is increasingly connected through WiFi, consisting of electromagnetic radiation.
+WiFi consists of electromagnetic radiation.
 Since bees navigate with the help of magnetic bars in their bodies, some researchers believe that radiation disturbs the bee’s sense of orientation.

 The newly arrived Asian hornet in Europe represents a serious threat to local pollinators, mainly honey bees.

-These modifications in weather patterns can have an impact on honey bees and other pollinators at diverse levels.
+The in weather patterns can have an impact on honey bees and other pollinators at diverse levels.

 Learn more about the decreasing numbers of honey bees worldwide.